The Sleeping Children Impact Strategy

 Better sleep can improve a child’s health and school performance, lead to more life opportunities, and improve the chances of finding a way out of poverty.

 For many children, the gift of a bedkit is life-changing.
 However, the impact of the Sleeping Children Around the World (SCAW) bedkit program goes well beyond a good night’s sleep, and the subsequent benefits derived.
+Some of these other benefits of the SCAW bedkit program are summarized in the diagram below.

 It should be noted that this detailed Theory of Change is consistent with the following United Nations Sustainable Development Goals: